Install SIP Valve onto any mask

 3. Cut a hole in the mask

-Tip: If cutting into a thicker mask, it might be easier to use a knife or tip of the scissors to pierce a hole through the center of the marked circle.
+Tip: First pierce a hole through the center of the marked circle using the tip of a knife or scissors.
 Once you've pierced it, you can then put the scissors through and cut out the circle.

 4. Squeeze the valve head through the hole